Joel4U/SynDepAT/README.md

 # SynDepAT
 SynDepAT learns to transfer syntactic dependency knowledge across domains.
-Additionally, Introducing a Span-Relation (SpanRel) approach based on universal dependency transfer, which can be easily extended to a wide range of natural language analysis tasks.
+The dependency transfer source domain comes from the dependency parsing task, while the target task is NER.
+Of course, this method can be easily extended to a wide range of natural language analysis tasks.

 # Model Architecture